Wael Fattouh, PwC Middle East Partner, Risk Assurance Services, talks to Saudi Gazette about cyber-attacks and investing in security

 There is no limit on the negative impact a cyber-incident can have on an organization in today’s digital age.
 From loss of critical client and employee data, to financial losses due to fraud or disruption of business, the list of risks is a long one.
 Each company has a unique digital risk exposure that is closely linked with the nature of the organisation, and therefore it must be fully and carefully identified and mitigated at all levels of the organisation.

-Partner, Digital and Technology Risk, PwC Middle East
+Partner, Cyber Security, PwC Middle East

 Tel: +966 (0) 50 086 8660